cj2001/jekyll-now/_posts/2017-07-31-gender-in-academia-the-800-lb-gorilla-in-the-room.md

 ---
 layout: post
-title: Gender in Academia: The 800 lb.
+title: Gender in Academia, The 800 lb.
 Gorilla in the room
 comments: true
 ---